12 of The Best Retro Christmas Toys

 Christmas is the favourite time of the year for big kids and smaller kids alike!
-You start making your ‘wishlist’ in August and then hopefully by December 25th, Santa would have brought you the gift at the top of your list and hopefully a few others too!
+You start making your ‘wishlist’ in August and then hopefully by December 25th, Santa would have brought you the gift at the top of your list.

 Space Hopper (1968-present)

 Designed by Italian Aquilino Cosani, the Space Hopper made it into the UK and immediately became a hit.
 This overgrown orange Satsuma-like toy became the favourite of many a child throughout the UK, particularly in the 1970’s and is still in production today.

 Rubik’s Cube (1977-present)

 For a puzzle toy that was seemingly complicated to crack, its premise was extraordinarily simple.
 All you had to do was match the six sides of the cube to the same colours.